 A new commission by Julie Myers and Maria Anastassiou

-Since summer 2016 we have been working with the residents of two roads in Queen’s Park, Bedford to explore the concept of home and the place where we live.
-Working with artists Julie Myers and Maria Anastassiou from the outset, the project has developed into a long term creative community programme called Clubhouse, which will run until Spring 2018.
+Since the summer of 2016 Bedford Creative Arts has been working with the residents of Chester and Carlisle Road in Queen’s Park, Bedford to explore, document and celebrate their concept of home and the place where they live.
+Working with lead artists Julie Myers and Maria Anastassiou from the outset, and in collaboration with the residents, the project has developed into a long term creative community programme called Clubhouse.

 In-Situ Cinema July 2016